Skip to main content

 While you may think that AI technology is only for the rich and famous, there are common technologies regularly available that use AI, and it can drastically change how your business works.

+AI is smart algorithms and code designed to shift everyday tasks into automated digital tasks—with natural language processing (NLP) reading and generating text being one prominent type used in Google search and content optimization, while three main types of AI that businesses use include robotics and cognitive automation, cognitive insight, and cognitive engagement.
 In terms of AI for business, artificial intelligence is a type of smart algorithm and code.
 It has been designed to shift everyday tasks into automated, digital tasks.

 One of the most prominent types of AI used online is natural language processing (NLP), which can read text and spit out text in return.
 NLP is used in Google’s search algorithm to better read and categorize web pages, so if you have an online presence, you are already interacting with AI.
-Other NLP software like text writers and optimizers use AI to simplify things like writing and SEO.
+Other NLP software like text writers and optimizers use AI to simplify things like writing and SEO optimization.

-According to the Harvard Business Review, these three types of AI that businesses use.
+According to theHarvard Business Review, these three types of AI that businesses use.
 These findings emerged in a study conducted of 152 project types and are referred to as robotics and cognitive automation, cognitive insight, and cognitive engagement.

 Of course, implementing them into your company will depend on your needs.
 Business automation includes setting automated bots to improve workflows, project management purposes, and handle administrative tasks.